 Coach Carter is based on a true story of an inner-city high school basketball team that only won four games the year previous to getting a new coach.
-Coach Carter changed the atmosphere of the team, trying to teach life lessons and change the mindsets of his players into student-athletes.
+Coach Carter changed the atmosphere of the team, teaching life lessons and changing the mindsets of his players into student-athletes.
 He prepares them for the future through a bumpy road to success.

 Released 2005; Runtime 136 minutes

-- Commitment: Early on, Coach Carter explains to the team that they need to make a serious commitment by acting professionally, maintaining a tougher GPA than required, and sticking to a dress code.
+- Commitment: Early on, Coach Carter explains to the team that they need to make a serious commitment by acting professionally, maintaining a tougher GPA than required, and sticking to a dress code; Commitment is not instant gratification, but a long term mindset to reach goals.

 - Team Cohesion: Coach Carter gives a player an impossible task (complete 2,500 push-ups and 1,000 suicides) in order for him to rejoin the team, but the rest of the team bands together and helps him accomplish that.